 At the close of business on , 2013, PROLOR's directors and executive officers and their affiliates had the right to vote approximately million shares of the then-outstanding PROLOR common stock (excluding any shares of PROLOR common stock deliverable upon exercise of outstanding stock options or warrants) at the PROLOR special meeting.
 Excluding shares of PROLOR common stock held by OPKO officers and directors who are also directors and executive officers of PROLOR, at the close of business on , 2013, OPKO's directors and executive officers and their affiliates had the right to vote approximately million shares of the then-outstanding PROLOR common stock.
 At the close of business on , 2013, these shares represented approximately % of the PROLOR common stock outstanding and entitled to vote at the PROLOR special meeting.
-PROLOR expects that its and OPKO's directors and executive officers will vote their shares "FOR" approval of each of the PROLOR Merger Proposal and the PROLOR Compensation Advisory Vote Proposal may be approved even if a majority of PROLOR's unaffiliated stockholders vote against such proposals.
+PROLOR expects that its and OPKO's directors and executive officers will vote their shares "FOR" approval of each of the PROLOR Merger Proposal and the PROLOR Compensation Advisory Vote Proposal.
+As a result, the PROLOR Merger Proposal and the PROLOR Compensation Advisory Vote Proposals.